ibm-cloud-docs/vpc/delete-vpc.md

 ### VPN
 {: #deleting-vpn}

 No prerequisites are required for deleting a VPN gateway.
 When the VPN gateway is deleted, its associated connections are also deleted automatically.
-IKE and IPSec policies are not deleted when a VPN gateway is deleted.
+IKE and IPsec policies are not deleted when a VPN gateway is deleted.

 Deleting a VPN gateway can take up to 30 minutes.
 The delete request immediately changes the provisioning status of the VPN gateway to `deleting`.
 However, the VPN gateway is not deleted until it disappears from the list query.
 {: important}